 We can feel confident that they will grow normally physically if they are eating the right foods, exposed to at least some physical activity and not putting the wrong things into their bodies…right?
 Well an experienced teacher should have the knowledge of what to expose the student to and promote on a regular basis.

-student and the parent are going to feel that progress is actually going backwards and they will get frustrated because of that perception?
+Do you know that there are times when the student and the parent are going to feel that progress is actually going backwards and they will get frustrated because of that perception?
 And yet, the teacher is seeing that although the student isn’t hitting the ball correctly, he/she is learning an important fundamental position.
 In other words, sound fundamentals communicated effectively will pay off and the teacher knows from past experience that while building sound fundamentals can throw a student off at first…they will pay off in the long term.

 Do your children like to eat foods that are healthy for them?
 Do they enjoy foods that are unhealthy?
 Sometimes…might be the answer to both those questions.
 However, the child cannot be relied upon to make the right choices about those issues until they have been trained.
 The teacher has a responsibility to ensure that the student is focusing on and practicing the right things, the same as the parent has a responsibility to ensure that the child is getting healthful food.
 Again, however difficult this task may appear, the teacher knows that adherence to the right fundamentals will yield positive results if done on a consistent basis.